ruralant/portfolio/src/blog/development/react-usecallback-usememo.md

 ### useCallback

 The `useCallback` hook returns a memorised function.
-The hook will only runs if one of the dependencies is updated.
+The hook will only runs if one of the dependencies of the function is updated.
-For intensive functions, not having to run them all the time can improve performance.

 The following scenario is an example when `useCallback` can be useful to prevent an entire component from re-rendering.